-Autism spectrum disorders appear very early in a child’s life, generally before the age of three, and are characterised by problems in the following areas of development: social interaction, communication skills and behaviour.
-Included in the autism spectrum disorders are autism and Asperger's syndrome.
-Individual children with these disorders may present with very different sets of symptoms, with varying degrees of severity.
+Autism spectrum disorders appear very early in a child’s life, generally before the age of three, and are characterised by problems in the following areas of development: social interaction, communication skills, and Individual children with autism spectrum disorders may present with very different sets of symptoms, and with widely varying degrees of severity.

 Autism affects approximately 1 in 160 individuals, and is more common in males than females.
 It is a neurodevelopmental disorder which usually appears very early, before the age of 3 years.
 Symptoms of autism include problems in social communication, both verbal and non-verbal, difficulties understanding of what other people are feeling or thinking, and having restricted ranges of interest or difficulty tolerating change.
 Some level of intellectual disability frequently accompanies autism.
 Many individuals with autism also have problems with being either more or less sensitive to sensory stimuli such as sounds, light, and textures; difficulties with sleep; and high levels of anxiety or difficulty concentrating.